pgtipping/Synthalyst/memory-bank/activeContext.md

   - Removed the '4 level' label and restored the chevron icon for competency collapsing

 - Added missing FeedbackAnalytics import in Competency Manager (2023-03-09 11:30:00)

+- Reverted font size change in Competency Manager (2023-03-09 13:00:00)
+  - Removed global style that was increasing font size by 1px
+  - Restored original container structure and styling
+  - Maintained all other UI improvements